Working with IWDG Consulting gives you access to Ireland’s most qualified and experienced team of researchers, surveyors and analysts.

 Rossa Meade is a graduate of the Galway-Mayo Institute of Technology, with a 1st class honours degree in Applied Freshwater and Marine Biology.
 Since graduating in 2010, she has worked on numerous marine mammal projects in Australia, Ireland and Spain.
 She is a JNCC certified Marine Mammal Observer with inshore and offshore experience visual and acoustic surveys of marine mammals.
 Presently she is the Marine Mammal Ecologist for the Greater Dublin Drainage Project and holds the post of Project Manager for the ObSERVE-Acoustic Project at GMIT (www.observe-acoustic.ie).

 Stephanie Levesque gained a masters degree in wild animal biology in London focusing on marine mammal strandings.
 After working for SeaWatch Foundation in Wales in 2012, where she participated in land and boat based surveys of bottlenose dolphins, harbour porpoises and grey seals, she joined the Shannon Dolphin and Wildlife Foundation.
 Here she carried out bottlenose dolphin surveys in the Shannon Estuary and worked as a deck hand and tour guide on a dolphin tour boat.
 Since 2013 she has been working with the IWDG performing land and ship based MMO work, as well as assisting with observations and PAM during harbour porpoise surveys.
+She is currently Project Manager of the Necropsy Tender the IWDG won from the Marine Institute and being delivered by IWDG in collaboration with the GMIT and Regional Vet Labs.

 Hannah Keogh graduated from the Institute of Technology Sligo with an honours degree in Environmental Science.
 Hannah is a JNCC accredited Marine Mammal Observer, and has been involved in cetacean research since 2010 in temperate and tropical waters.
 She has been involved with the IWDG since 2013 where she has worked as an MMO on various inshore, offshore and land-based research surveys.
 She also has gained experience in the implementation of mitigation measures during construction and development projects.